Skip to main content

 Jupyter MCP Server is a Model Context Protocol (MCP) server implementation that enables real-time interaction with 📓 Jupyter Notebooks, allowing AI to edit, document and execute code for data analysis, visualization etc.

 Compatible with any Jupyter deployment (local, JupyterHub, ...) and with Datalayer hosted Notebooks.
+Open an issue to discuss adding your solution as provider.

 Key features include: